alexdavis10/CloudResume/README.md

 2. Set up your Azure Storage account and CDN following the instructions on the [Azure documentation](https://docs.microsoft.com/en-us/azure/storage/).

 3. Configure your GitHub Actions workflow with your Azure credentials.
-Update the `.github/workflows/main.yml` file with your Azure storage account details.
+Update the `.github/workflows/main.yml` file with your Azure storage account and function app details.

 ## Usage

 - Modify `index.html` and the CSS files under the `css/` directory to customize your resume content and design.
 - Add or replace image assets in the `images/` directory.
+- Update the Azure Function App code in `function_app/main.py` as needed.

 ## Deployment